KDE/kdewin-installer/readme.txt

 	10 add a switch to select end user/developer operation (end user by default) in end user mode only the bin packages are visible 11 add package delete support
-	12 implement download package path already available in the gui 13 if remote config is not available only display installed packages
+	12 if remote config is not available only display installed packages

 Happy hacking